-Throughout your education, on search engine optimization (SEO) you will see how keywords are an integral part of the increased ranking.
+Throughout your education, on search engine optimization (SEO) you will see how keywords are an integral part of increased ranking.
 Keyword research is important for all websites, this is how your audience locates you organically.
 You will use keywords through your content, pay-per-click campaigns (PPC), and organic traffic.
 It is also how Google ranks web pages for their relevancy and authoritativeness.

 Understand What Your Audience Wants To Find